Nosie12/FitQuestSQLite/README.md

 ### 📅 Recent Activity Log
 - View recent runs with durations and stats history.

+### 📍 Real-Time Location Tracking
+- Integrated with Google Maps API to track your location live while running.

 ### 🔗 Cloud Sync
 - Data is synced with the cloud to ensure your progress persists.